balena-io/balena-cli/doc/cli.markdown

 the balena Dockerfile pre-processor (e.g. Dockerfile.template -> Dockerfile).

-This command will look into the given source directory (or the current working directory if one isn't specified) for a docker-compose.yml file.
-If it is found, this command will build each service defined in the compose file.
-If a compose file isn't found, the command will look for a Dockerfile[.template] file (or alternative Dockerfile specified with the `-f` option), and if yet that isn't found, it will try to generate one.
+This command will look into the given source directory (or the current working directory if one isn't specified) for a docker-compose.yml file, and if found, each service defined in the compose file will be built.
+If a compose file isn't found, it will look for a Dockerfile[.template] file (or alternative Dockerfile specified with the `--dockerfile` option), and if no dockerfile is found, it will try to generate one.

 The --registry-secrets option specifies a JSON or YAML file containing private Docker registry usernames and passwords to be used when pulling base images.